Voluntary student unionism

 Voluntary student unionism (VSU), as it is known in Australia, or voluntary student membership (VSM), as it is known in New Zealand, is a policy under which membership of – and payment of membership fees to – university student organisations is voluntary.
 Australia passed legislation enacting VSU in 2005, which came into force on 1 July 2006.
 Forms of VSU in Australia had been law in the state of Western Australia from 1994 until 2002, and in Victoria from 1994 to 2000.
 New Zealand passed legislation enacting VSM in 2011, rules which came into force on 1 January 2012.

 Arguments and issues

-Arguments for and against VSU typically fall into three broad categories: civil rights impacts, social impacts, and economic impacts.
+Arguments for and against VSU typically fall into two broad categories: civil rights impacts and social impacts.

-The civil rights argument

 Requiring membership of student organisations is seen by some as a form of forced unionisation, contrary to freedom of association.
 Alternatively it may be seen as being required to belong to a professional organisation, in which case it would merely be a means of ensuring standards.
 Opponents of VSU argue that it silences students' voices by removing universal membership of a student organisation.

-The social argument

 A common thread in the argument against VSU is the notion of a campus culture, or the university experience.
 University has traditionally been a time of broadening horizons, socialising, and political activism.
 Opponents argue that VSU makes it more difficult for students to have high quality sports grounds, lively music and social venues, and the resources necessary to mount protests and political campaigns, leading to moribund campuses.
 This was a view expressed by Senator Barnaby Joyce.
 Proponents counter that the free-market system rewards venues and establishments which students enjoy and value, and that it lets students choose their own level of contribution to a political cause.

-The economic argument

-Student Unions charge anywhere between $0 and $300 per year for membership.
-Levying of fees is criticised by some on the grounds that it is financially onerous, particularly to students who may already be struggling with the associated costs of university study.
-Others cite that the associated financial benefits of robust representation provided by students' associations result in lower fees and higher quality of educational experience for students.

 Australia

-Australian student unionism before VSU

 Although universities and student unions each had their own rules, students generally were required to become a member of their campus student organisation automatically upon enrolment.
 A fee for student services or amenities was charged to students, typically once a semester, once a year, or in a lump sum upon enrolment.
 This fee was typically collected by the university, which usually took a portion in collection fees and passed the rest to campus student organisation(s).
 These organisations then distributed the money according to their own rules.